MoAD and the Courtyard Cafe are open. Some exhibitions and rooms will be closed from September 2025 for essential building works. Learn more

 Women have marched around the world for a variety of causes for over a century.
 International Women’s Day marches became more popular in the 1970s as the women’s liberation movement gained momentum.

-On 11 November 1975 Governor-General Sir John Kerr sacked the government of Gough Whitlam.
+On 11 November 1975 Governor-General Sir John Kerr used his reserve powers to dismiss the government of Gough Whitlam.
+It is the first and, so far, only time an Australian prime minister and their government have been dismissed.

 Late in the afternoon of that remarkable day, a defiant Whitlam stood on the front steps of Parliament House and made a memorable speech in front of an angry and vocal crowd.